Eaprime1/SlimeTest/CONTRIBUTING.md

 This guide captures the agreed upon coding conventions, the refactored module layout, and the test suite expectations for the modular Essence Engine stack.
 Use it as the checklist before opening a pull request or shipping new systems.

+## Development Setup

+The project uses Vite as the build tool and development server.
+To get started:

+1. Install dependencies: `npm install`
+2. Start the dev server: `npm start` (runs `vite`, opens browser automatically)
+3. Build for production: `npm run build` (outputs to `dist/`)

+The main entry point is `app.js`, which imports from modular `src/` packages.
+The `index.html` file loads `app.js` as an ES module via the Vite dev server.

 ## Architecture at a Glance

 | Area | Purpose | Key Entry Points |